uploadcare/react-widget/README.md

     alt="">
 </a>

-This component helps you integrate [Uploadcare Widget][uc-feature-widget] into your React app natively; props management and lazy loading are bundled.
+This React component helps you integrate [Uploadcare Widget][uc-feature-widget] into your React app natively; props management and lazy loading are bundled.

-The component allows users to upload files from their devices, social media, cloud storage, and more.
+The component allows users to upload files from any file system and device, social media, cloud storage, and more.
+Best-in-class for image upload.
 All that without any backend code that’s usually required to handle uploads.

 #### [Read Uploadcare + React Integration Guide][react-guide]